M.Ed. and Initial Teaching License in Science Education

 — Paul Glembocki, M.Ed.
 2017

 100 percent of the 2015-16 cohort found employment in the field.
 Our graduates find teaching positions locally, nationally, and internationally.
-Median salary for Minnesota high school teachers is $64,310.

 The curriculum focuses on key areas of teaching and learning, helping you to reflect upon your own teaching practice.
 We will develop and integrate technological knowledge that makes science teaching more effective for all learners.
 Ultimately these courses are designed to not only support you during the student teaching experience, but also help you learn how to use various instructional techniques and methods, and to inquire and reflect upon your teaching during this year and as you begin your career as a science teacher.